stackrox/stackrox/README.md

 #### Debugging

-With GoLand, you can naturally use breakpoints and debugger when running unit tests in IDE.
+With GoLand, you can naturally use breakpoints and the debugger when running unit tests in IDE.
 If you would like to debug local or even remote deployment, follow the procedure below.

 <details><summary>Kubernetes debugger setup</summary>